 This is borne out by Insurance Institute for Highway Safety studies, which have found that loaded tractor-trailers take 20% to 40% longer to stop than cars.
 These are big numbers.
 In accident cases, 10% longer is a huge amount.
 Their studies also discovered the obvious: the heavier the vehicle, the less likely it is to be able to stop in an emergency.
 (The same is true for trucks with an imbalanced load.)
 The reason is obvious.
 "The heavier the vehicle, the more work the brakes must do to stop it, and the more heat they absorb."

 Heavy loads also impact stability, and, as a consequence, the vehicle's ability to handle the road.
 Overloaded or improperly loaded trucks are at higher risk for truck rollovers because unstable trucks cannot handle turns or lane changes as well.

 Obviously, if a truck turns too quickly, it is more likely to roll over if it is improperly weighted towards the direction of the turn.
 Our lawyers have also seen a number of cases where a truck tries to return to the road after letting a tire slip off onto the shoulder of the road.

 Overloads are also bad for the vehicle which can lead to later accidents down the road.
 Both age and previous overloads compromise trucks. .

-Federal law requires Maryland and other states to follow uniform truck safety regulations, and the failure to do so can result in the loss of much needed highway funding.
-The Federal Motor Carrier Safety Administration is supposed to monitor states' compliance with federal law with respect to truck loads' weight and distribution, but FMCSA does not have the resources to properly monitor the 700,000 businesses and almost eight million trucks under their purview.
+Federal law requires Maryland and other states to follow uniform truck safety regulations, and the failure to do so can result in the loss of much-needed highway funding.
+The Federal Motor Carrier Safety Administration is supposed to monitor states' compliance with federal law concerning truckloads' weight and distribution, but FMCSA does not have the resources to adequately monitor the 700,000 businesses and almost eight million trucks under their purview.

 If you have been seriously injured in a truck accident in Maryland, call one of our experienced truck accident lawyers at 800-553-8082, or get a free consultation.